circonus/product-docs/circonus3/visualizations/time-series-builder.md

 2. Under **Style**, specify how you want the visualization to look.
 The style options will differ based on the visualization.

-- Style specifies axis scaling, position, color options, and legend and tool tip options.
+- Style specifies axis scaling, position, color options, and legend and tooltip options.

-  - The **Metric**, **Top N**, **Gauge** visualization support specific color rules (conditional formatting) that set the background, text, bar, and gauge color based on the conditions.
+  - The **Metric**, **Top N**, and **Gauge** visualization support specific color rules (conditional formatting) that set the background, text, bar, and gauge color based on the conditions.

   - A **Style** section is not available for the Markdown or Table visualizations.
 Markdown does support the use of custom CSS.